Shippable/docs/sources/deploy/deploy-mvp-1.md

 - Create an account integration using your Shippable account for the orchestration platform.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).

-- Set the friendly name of the integration as `op_integration`.
+- Set the friendly name of the integration as `op_int`.
 If you change the name, please change change it also in step 3.

 ##5.
 Configuring application options for the orchestration platform and the container.